awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-comprehend-flywheel-documentclassificationconfig.md

 # AWS::Comprehend::Flywheel DocumentClassificationConfig<a name="aws-properties-comprehend-flywheel-documentclassificationconfig"></a>

-Configuration required for a custom classification model\.
+Configuration required for a document classification model\.

 ## Syntax<a name="aws-properties-comprehend-flywheel-documentclassificationconfig-syntax"></a>